Distributed renewable energy system

 Low maintenance requirement

 No gearbox, no external braking system.
-The low, 80-100 rpm rated rotational speed reduces mechanical fatigue of components - maintenance requirements are a fraction of those for conventional turbines.
+The low, 80–100 rpm rated rotational speed reduces mechanical fatigue of components - maintenance requirements are a fraction of those for conventional turbines.
+Speed is limited passively by the blade geometry.

 3. 03